Under the Tuscan Sun

 Is it any good?

-Like the crumbling Italian villa at the center of this story, there is a lot wrong with UNDER THE TUSCAN SUN, but it is so enticing -- especially for its intended audience -- that it is hard to resist.
+Like the crumbling Italian villa at the center of the story, there’s a lot wrong with this film, but it’s so enticing -- especially for its intended audience -- that it’s hard to resist.
 The best-selling book by Frances Mayes about her restoration of a crumbling villa is beautifully written and wonderfully evocative, but it does not have much of a story.
 So writer/director Audrey Wells has taken the real Mayes, and thrown a lot of plot at her.

 The problem is that director/screenwriter Wells tells us a lot more than she shows us.
 She seems to have no understanding of how to translate a story into film.
 The movie often seems abrupt and unfinished and the characters are superficially drawn.
 The script tells us how the characters feel about each other but does not make it matter enough for us to believe in or care about the way their relationships are resolved.
 Lane brings as much to the material as is humanly possible, but is given little to do beyond looking wistful and wounded.
 But it is all beguilingly pretty to watch and its message of hope and second chances is beguilingly pretty, too.